How To Repurpose Old Articles To Boost Blog Traffic

 Sure, many of my older posts don’t bring much traffic.
 But the ones that do are highly valuable, and I make sure I keep them up to date.

 Search engine bots and crawlers check the freshness of content.
-However, changing the published date may not help much.
+However, simply changing the published date may not help much.

 When you update and publish changes, most blogging platforms like WordPress change only the modified date.
 In my experience, search engines react to modified dates and show them in search results.